awsdocs/amazon-s3-userguide/doc_source/aws-usage-report.md

   + A code that identifies the type of request
   + A code that identifies the type of retrieval
   + A code that identifies the type of data transfer
-  + A code that identifies early deletions from S3 Intelligent\-Tiering, S3 Standard\-IA, S3 One Zone\-Infrequent Access \(S3 One Zone\-IA\), S3 Glacier, or S3 Glacier Deep Archive storage
+  + A code that identifies early deletions from S3 Intelligent\-Tiering, S3 Standard\-IA, S3 One Zone\-Infrequent Access \(S3 One Zone\-IA\), S3 Glacier Flexible Retrieval, or S3 Glacier Deep Archive storage
   + `StorageObjectCount` – The count of objects stored within a given bucket

   For a detailed explanation of Amazon S3 usage types, see [Understanding your AWS billing and usage reports for Amazon S3](aws-usage-report-understand.md)\.